Devin-Hunter/game-night/journals/krystin_gonzales.md

-## Week 13
+## Week 15
-Accomplished:
--Wireframes completed
--API endpoints planned
--Repo forked and cloned to local computer.
--Docker containers up and running.
--Functioning properly for local ports 5173 and 8000/docs -MVP form
+3/04/24
+-Fixed migration syntax issue
+-Auth started
+-Completed get and create queries and routers for members -Made create and get query and router for locations (temporary)

 ## Week 14
 2/27/24